svbisch/RepData_PeerAssessment1/PA1_template.md

 # create a list with the same length as data and substitute with either the average of
 # the corresponding time period (if number of steps is NA) or with the given
 # number of steps if the value is not NA.
-# The trick is that the avg_by_interval vector is reused if it is too short.
-Since
+# The trick is that the avg_by_interval vector is reused (i.e. concatenated to itself)
+# if it is too short.
+Since every day in data has exactly 288 5-minute intervals
-# every day has exctly 288 5-minute intervals, this works as expected.
+# (and avg_by_interval has 288 elements), this works as expected.
 imp_steps <- ifelse(is.na(data$steps), avg_by_interval$avg_steps, data$steps)

 # show that there are no NAs anymore